grz0zrg/wui/README.md

 Not well tested but should work in all modern browsers supporting **_ECMAScript 5_** and **_CSS3_**.

+IE < 11 *may* have minor problems due to the use of 'pointer-events'

-This library was not built to target mobiles devices (but it may, in the *future*) and does not support touch events.
+This library was not built to target mobiles devices (it may, in the *future*), but it support touch events and the demo work ok with Safari on Ipad.
 <br/>

 ======